francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 - X10 CM15A (NA)
 - Marmitek CM15Pro (EU)

 Note that while the CM11 has EU derivatives meant for use with 240v/50Hz mains power, the CM17A is for use in North America only as it uses 310MHz for transmission, not 433MHz.
 For 433MHz X10 RF controls, you would need to use the CM19, which along with the aforementioned CM15, heyu does not support and will never support.
-Listening to 433MHz devices however, is possible with an RFX433 and the heyu aux engine (support for with is forthcoming).
+Listening to 433MHz devices however, is possible with an RFX433 and the heyu aux engine (support for which is forthcoming; see below).

 When using a CM11 interface, the addon also monitors for X10 changes that occur outside of Home Assistant (e.g. the use of X10 remote controls) and updates the status in Home Assistant.